 You have the right to remain silent.
 If you give up that right, anything you say can and will be used against you in a court of law.
 You have the right to an attorney and to have an attorney present during questioning.
 If you cannot afford an attorney, one will be provided to you at no cost.
 During any questioning, you may decide at any time to exercise these rights, not answer any questions, or make any statements.

-The courts have since ruled that the warning must be “meaningful”, so it is usually required that the suspect be asked if he understands his rights.
+The courts have since ruled that the warning must be “meaningful,” so it is usually required that the suspect be asked if he understands his rights.
 Sometimes, firm answers of “yes” are required.
 An arrestee’s silence is not a waiver.
-Evidence has been ruled inadmissible because of an arrestee’s poor knowledge of English and the failure of arresting officers to provide the warning in the arrestee’s language.
+Evidence has been ruled inadmissible because of an arrestee’s poor English knowledge and the arresting officers’ failure to provide the warning in the arrestee’s language.

 The right of a juvenile to remain silent without his or her parent or guardian present is provided in some jurisdictions.